phcompeau/biological_modeling_course/_pages/coronavirus/exercises.md

 ---

 <!--
+* Good exercise: find centroid of a given shape.

 * Good exercise later: compute Q scores for the protein structure comparison that we performed at the end of part 1.

 * Why are contact maps and cross correlation maps "symmetric" about the main diagonal?